Maningrida, Northern Territory: Climate

+Maningrida has a tropical savanna climate (Köppen: Aw).
+It experiences a short wet season from December to April and a long dry season from May to November.

+Temperature & precipitation data are currently recorded at the airport weather station, which opened in 2003.

+Temperature, precipitation & 3 pm observations were formerly recorded at the Maningrida weather station from 1958 to 2008.

+Demographics

 At the 2016 census, Maningrida and its outstations had a population of 2,366, which included 309 people living on the 30 homelands (outstations) around Maningrida.

 Governance, community organisations and facilities

 The West Arnhem Regional Council governs the local government area which includes Maningrida.

 The Maningrida Progress Association was established in 1968 as a social welfare organisation, and registered as a Public Benevolent Institution in 2000.
 It provides financial assistance for things like housing, community services and projects, funerals, and other events.

 The Bawinanga Aboriginal Corporation was established as resource agency for outstations in 1970, and was incorporated in 1979.
 Maningrida Arts and Crafts, the Bábbarra Women's Centre, Maningrida Wild Foods are all part of Bawinaga.
 In addition, the corporation manages a team of Indigenous rangers (Bawinanga Rangers – Land and Sea), various maintenance and retail enterprises, and community services.

 The Mala'la Health Service Aboriginal Corporation runs a number of health care services for the community.
 In March 2021, the service completed its transition from governance by the NT Health Department to being a completely community-managed service run by the Corporation.

 Maningrida College is the primary/secondary school.